 Enterprising Mind of the Year Award

-Enterprise Education in collaboration with the Students' Association and Student Experience offers a prize for the student who has displayed significant enterprise in their studies.
+Enterprise Education in collaboration with the Students' Association and the Proctor's Office offers a prize for the student who has displayed significant enterprise in their studies.

 An enterprising mind is broadly defined as creating value in the form of novel ideas or fresh applications or adventurous methods or thinking outside of the box.
 This can be evidenced by work directly within a module itself or indirectly through related cultural, social, economic or practical activities which are clearly linked closely to a module you have studied.